 Alcoholic neuritis is a cause of edema often forgotten.
-It is, presumably, akin to the edema seen in the peripheral neuritis associated with vitamin deficiency (beriberi and scurvy).
+It is, presumably, akin to the edema seen in infectious peripheral neuritis (beriberi).
 The accompanying loss of knee-jerks and changes in sensation usually make the diagnosis clear.

-Vol. II-30 465
+Vol. II-30